 What Happens to Your Body When You Cut Out Caffeine

-Before tossing out your Keurig and all of your favorite teas, read on to find out what happens to your body when you cut out caffeine; some of the effects are positive while others are less of a good time.
+Now before tossing out your Keurig and all of your favorite teas, it's important to know what you're going to experience.
+As you can imagine, some of the effects are positive while others are less of a good time.
 If after weighing the pros and cons you decide to cut the stuff out of your diet, we've got tips for how to go about doing that, too!

 You'll Get a Bad Headache—and Then You'll Have Fewer Headaches